rcverse/anpe-gui/README.md

 * **[python-build-standalone](https://github.com/astral-sh/python-build-standalone)**: This project by Astral SH provides pre-built, distributable Python versions.
 I leverage these builds to create a consistent Python environment, particularly for my macOS distributions, simplifying the packaging process.
 * **[create-dmg](https://github.com/create-dmg/create-dmg)**: A shell script to build customizable `.dmg` files for macOS distribution.

-I am immensely grateful for the contributions of all these projects to the open-source ecosystem, enabling me to build and share ANPE GUI.
+I am immensely grateful for the contributions of all these projects to the open-source ecosystem, enabling me to build and share ANPE Studio.

 ## 🎓 Citation

-If ANPE GUI aids your research or project work, I kindly request that you cite the core **[ANPE library](https://github.com/rcverse/another-noun-phrase-extractor#citation)** that performs the extraction.
+If ANPE Studio aids your research or project work, I kindly request that you cite the core **[ANPE library](https://github.com/rcverse/another-noun-phrase-extractor#citation)** that performs the extraction.
 Citation details can be found on the ANPE library's repository page.

 ## 💻 Development

-* Please see the [**Developer README (docs/DEV_README.md)**](docs/DEV_README.md) for detailed developing-related information.
+* Please see the [**Developer README (/DEV_README.md)**](/DEV_README.md) for detailed developing-related information.